aliaaquib/lokon-theme/README.md

 1. Open your browser
 1. Open the Extension Management page
 1. Enable Developer Mode by clicking the toggle switch next to Developer mode.
-1. Click the LOAD UNPACKED button and select the lokon directory.
+1. Click the LOAD UNPACKED button and select the lokon-theme directory.
 1. Enjoy!